jorge-martinez-gil/trust-aware-icde2027/README.md

 # Trust-Aware Query Optimization for AI-Native Data Systems

-This repository is a reference implementation for the paper idea **Trust-Aware Query Optimization for AI-Native Data Systems**.
+This repository is a reference implementation for the paper **Trust-Aware Query Optimization for AI-Native Data Systems**.
 It models a new optimizer layer for systems where a "data source" may be a table, vector index, retrieval service, model-backed tool, memory shard, or grounded generation